-St Petersburg as in the whole of Russia, is home to an impressive collection of engaging and extensive bookshops open from morning till late that celebrate the country's extraordinary literary history and culture, for which it is famous worldwide.
+Saint Petersburg as in the whole of Russia, is home to an impressive collection of engaging and extensive bookshops open from morning till late that celebrate the country's extraordinary literary history and culture, for which it is famous worldwide.

-Address: Nevsky Prospect, 28 | St Petersburg 191186, Russia | Phone (+7) 812 448-23-55
+Address: Nevsky Prospekt, 28 | St Petersburg 191186, Russia | Phone (+7) 812 448-23-55

-"Books for Everyone"
+"Books for everyone"

-This landmark bookstore known locally as the Singer House or Houe of the Book (Dom Knigi) is in a beautiful building with a gorgeous Venetian style interior and is always busy.
-Over 150,000 books are stocked ranging from fiction to political journalism, nature, philosophy, children’s books, maps, guide books, art and culture albums, cook books, foreign books (in many languages), movies – in fact every genre imaginable.
-There’s a café where you can take a book to read while you enjoy refreshments, a souvenir section where you can buy a gift to bring home, and much more.
-The best part of the bookstore is its enormous panoramic windows for you to enjoy the view of Nevsky Prospect.
-If you are looking for some unique and classy gifts this is the place to go.
+This landmark bookstore known locally as the Singer House or Houe of the Book (Dom Knigi) is strategically located in a beautiful building with a gorgeous Venetian style interior.
+Over 150,000 books are stocked here ranging from fiction to political journalism, nature, philosophy, children’s books, maps, guide books, art and culture albums, cookbooks, foreign books (in many languages), movies – in brief, here you can find every genre imaginable.
+There’s a café where you can take a book to read or drink something, a souvenir section where you can buy a gift to bring home, and much more.
+The best part of the bookstore is its enormous panoramic windows from where you can get a nice view of the famous Nevsky Prospekt.
+If you are looking for some unique and classy gifts this is really the place to go right in the center.

-Address: Nevsky Prospect, 28 | St Petersburg 191023, Russia | Phone (+7) 812 640-44-06
+Address: Nevsky Prospekt, 28 | St Petersburg 191023, Russia | Phone (+7) 812 640-44-06

 Knizhnaya Lavka Pisateley is one of the

-in the 1930s and the shop is protected by the government.
+in the 1930s and the shop is protected by the Russian government.
 No rent is paid so their prices are

 significantly cheaper than other bookshops.
-Through its history this has been the place where famous poets have
+Through its history, this has been the place where famous poets have

 held poetic readings and they continue to do so today.
 Step in for a look, sit and enjoy the charming atmosphere.
 We're sure you will like it as much as we do!

 Address: Liteiny Avenue, 57 | St Petersburg 191014, Russia | Phone (+7) 800 500-25-09

-Address: Fontanka River Emb., 38 | St Petersburg 191025, Russia | Phone (+7) 812 579-82-84
+Address: Fontanka River Em., 38 | St Petersburg 191025, Russia | Phone (+7) 812 579-82-84

-"For Queen's English Books"
+"For queen's English books"

 Address: Nevsky Prospekt, 46 | St Petersburg 191186, Russia | Phone (+7) 812 244-96-52

-"The Largest Chain of St Petersburg Bookstores"
+"The largest chain of St Petersburg bookstores"

 Address: Italyanskaya Street, 33 | St Petersburg 191023, Russia | Phone (+7) 981 702-02-28